PCGen/pcgen-docs/README.md

 # Instructions

 1. Clone this repository somewhere.
-I.e. `G:/pcgen-docs/`.
+I.e.

+        git clone --recursive https://github.com/LiaungYip/pcgen-docs G:/pcgen-docs/

+   Note the use of the `--recursive` flag to download git sub-modules, i.e. the `themes/hugo-material-docs/` sub-module.

 2. [Install Hugo](https://gohugo.io/overview/installing/), the static site generator.
 3. At a command line:
   * `$ cd G:/pcgen-docs/`
   * `$ hugo --stepAnalysis --watch`
   * Wait for Hugo to finish generating the site.
-(Takes 20 seconds and 3 GB of RAM on my machine.)
+(Takes 20 seconds and ~ 100 MB of RAM on my machine.)
   * The full site is now generated.
-See `G:/pcgen/docs/public/` for the site.
+See `G:/pcgen-docs/public/` for the site.

 # Sample command line session